 Fads and fashions come and go.
-Last year, a few "early adopters" outlined their houses with the newest lighting fad, strings of light that race along the trim and roofline--and the year also saw the arrival of giant inflatable snowmen, Santas and reindeer on neighborhood front lawns.
+Last year, a few "early adopters" outlined their houses with the newest lighting fad, strings of light that race along the trim and roofline--and the year also saw an explosion of giant inflatable snowmen, Santas and reindeer on neighborhood front lawns.

 What will be this year's holiday decor must-have?